Why might burglars choose your home before others?

 There’s no dog protecting your home

 Dogs are a problem for me.
-Burglars especially don’t like large noisy dogs that will attract attention or bite me.
+Burglars especially don’t like large noisy dogs that will attract attention or bite them.
 I believe the warning sign on the fence that says, “Beware of Dog.”
 Just to be sure, I’ll knock on the door first and listen for a dog to appear.

 -